 How To Read Story About Burn-out is a research project about women, work and physical burn-out.
-This project has been commissioned by Het Nieuwe Instituut for architecture, design and digital culture and led by Natalie Dixon.
-The research examines the experiences of women during the second-wave Portuguese diaspora to South Africa after World War II.
-Using my family photo archive as a narrative starting point, How to Read a Story About Burn-out challenges existing patriarchal stories about women in migration and the mythologies attached to finding a new life in “Africa”.
-READ MORE: https://astoryaboutburnout.org/.
+This project was commissioned by Het Nieuwe Instituut, the Dutch national institute for architecture, design and digital culture.
+This research examined the experiences of women during the second-wave Portuguese diaspora to South Africa after World War II.
+Using my family photo archive as a narrative starting point, How to Read a Story About Burn-out challenged existing patriarchal stories about women in migration and the mythologies attached to finding a new life in “Africa”.
+READ MORE: astoryaboutburnout.org.

 [Photograph (above) from my family archive: Maria Julia Serra, my grandmother (centre) on holiday in Portugal in 1961 with family.]